CodeForPhilly/tap-github/README.md

     {"access_token": "your-access-token",
      "repository": "singer-io/tap-github singer-io/getting-started"}
     ```
-4. Run the tap in discovery mode to get properties.json file
+4. Run the tap in discovery mode to get a `catalog.json` file

     ```bash
-    tap-github --config config.json --discover > properties.json
+    tap-github --config config.json --discover > catalog.json
     ```
-5. In the properties.json file, select the streams to sync
+5. In the catalog.json file, select the streams to sync

     Each stream in the properties.json file has a "schema" entry.
 To select a stream to sync, add `"selected": true` to that stream's "schema" entry.
     For example, to sync the pull_requests stream:
     ```
     ...
     "tap_stream_id": "pull_requests",